 Fact is younger kids don’t tend to understand all the yelling.
 So when a parent is a little too vocal during a game, it can be detrimental to everyone on the field.
 It’s really just crazy.

 I can understand the yelling more during high school games because the players are more serious about what they are doing and everyone understands the reason behind the loud cheering.

 So I say continue; it’s not really that big of a deal.
 As long as you aren’t getting violent, cheer, yell, swear at the refs for all I care.
 As long as you’re cheering for my side!
 Go Bucks!

 As an athlete that’s on the field, I don’t really notice screaming parents that much, because I’m mainly focused on the game.
 However, sometimes in between plays or during a break, I do hear the parents from the stands.

 I was watching a middle school game after one of our practices the other day.
-And as I was standing there, I see a father call a kid over.
-The player, who wasn’t even the man’s son, walks over and the man starts telling him what to do and how to do it when he goes back in the game.
+And as I was standing there, I saw a father call a kid over.
+The player, who wasn’t even the man’s son, walked over and the man started telling him what to do and how to do it when he goes back in the game.
 Now I think that is just ridiculous.
 Let the coaches coach, and let the parents watch.
 Believe it or not, the coaches actually know what they’re talking about.

 Parents shouldn’t yell at their kids from the stands or try to coach them.